-A new Newsweek article, out today, The Beauty Advantage, says beauty can affect all aspects of your life, including your job.
+A new Newsweek article, out today, The Beauty Advantage (Link not longer available), says beauty can affect all aspects of your life, including your job.

 The good news for most people is, if they weren’t born beautiful, and they want an edge, they can have it thanks to the help of Miami plastic surgery.